One Dress

 “I’m Laura, I think.
 I’m not really happy with that name, but that is what Deanna calls me when we play dress up.”

 Jimmy and I sat down and talked for a while, until it started to get late.
 We finally settled on Amelia for my name.
 Mom had never let me go over to Jimmy’s house, so we decided to go to his house for dinner.
-My face had swelled up from my mom’s hitting me, and with my busted lip and my eye starting to show a bruise, we told him parents that I had run away from home as my mother beat me.
+My face had swelled up from my mom’s hitting me, and with my busted lip and my eye starting to show a bruise, we told his parents that I had run away from home as my mother beat me.
 Mrs. Williams had been beaten as a child, so she agreed to keep me at their house for a few day to let my parents calm down and to get worried.

 Mr. and Mrs. Williams were the most wonderful people that I had ever met, kind and generous, in spite of living such a difficult life.
 They talked with me, and I confessed that I wasn’t really Amelia, and that I was really a boy.
 We had many long talks, and they helped me to understand myself.
 But the whole time I was there, I was Amelia.
 They had a daughter about my own age, and I was able to borrow clothes from her when my dress got dirty.
 I felt bad for her, as she had so little compared to me, but I would have traded lives in an instant.
 Money is no substitute for love.

-When I got to the mobile home park, I saw that there was a police car in front of my house.
+When I got to the mobile home park I saw that there was a police car in front of my house.
 I was too scared to go there, so I went to the only other place I knew to go.
 Deanna’s.

 I knocked on the door….